garris/BackstopJS/README.md

 #### Setting the base path for custom onBefore and onReady scripts

 By default the base path is a folder called `engine_scripts` inside your BackstopJS installation directory.
 You can override this by setting the `paths.scripts` property in your `backstop.json` file to point to somewhere in your project directory (recommended).

-_**NOTE:** SlimerJS currently requires an absolute path -- so be sure to include the full path when using the `"engine": "slimer"` configuration option._

 ```json
 "paths": {